 Unfortunately, content marketing is a long-term game.
 But you shouldn’t give up before trying because all it takes is setting aside a few hours a week to learn, plan and produce your content.

 As a SavvySME member, you already have a head start in the game.
-Your articles are accessible to over 20,000 business owners and entrepreneurs in Australia.
+Your articles are accessible to over tens of thousand business owners and entrepreneurs in Australia.

 How do you write good content?